 More likely, there’s a stream of reviews to comb through and see how things are advancing (which, if you’re using the right solutions, can be handled faster and with less meetings) while moving the goalposts when one side reports a change in the variables.

-So what do you do?
+So, what do you do?
 Learn to function as one team while respecting each other’s territory.
 After all, you’re all headed to the same goal.
 Even if your organization compartmentalizes each side, find a way to cross the streams.
 For many, the move from Waterfall development to Agile created a more efficient, functional model for developers, and a variation on that theme can serve you here as well.

 First, create a great set of fundamentals with your product team by bringing in engineers as early in the planning stages as possible.
 Ask what’s feasible and go to lunch and dream about unlimited budgets.
-Integrate the engineers as best you can, because their insight will save squabbling down the road.
+Integrate the engineering team as best you can, because their insight will save squabbling down the road.
 Then create specifications that are realistic.

 Next, empower each side of the table with respect.
 Product may want the moon tomorrow and engineering will explain how much lift is needed to get there, so friction is inevitable.
 In the big picture though, both sides are arguing for the same goal, so keep that front-of-mind and allow room for either side to concede territory as needed.
 Conflict is normal and necessary, but if one side is utterly powerless and is continuously overrun, the “team” notion falls apart and the idea of collaboration breaks down.